Advanced Magento 2 Developer Tools For Debugging

 4. Simplify Frontend Development

 Magento frontend development is complex, but tools make it easier.
-Template path hints show exactly which template renders each element.
+Template path hints show which template renders each element.
 It is invaluable for customizing themes.

 5. Enhance Testing and Debugging